hashicorp/terraform-provider-azurerm/website/docs/r/data_protection_backup_policy_postgresql.html.markdown

 * `duration` - (Required) Duration after which the backup is deleted.
 It should follow `ISO 8601` duration format.
 Changing this forces a new Backup Policy PostgreSQL to be created.

-* `target_copy_setting` - (Optional) A `target_copy_setting` block as defined below.
+* `target_copy` - (Optional) A `target_copy` block as defined below.
 Changing this forces a new Backup Policy PostgreSQL to be created.

 ---

-A `target_copy_setting` block supports the following:
+A `target_copy` block supports the following:

-* `copy_option` - (Required) Specifies when the backups are tiered across two or more selected data stores as a json encoded string.
+* `option_json` - (Required) Specifies when the backups are tiered across two or more selected data stores as a json encoded string.
 Changing this forces a new Backup Policy PostgreSQL to be created.

 * `data_store_type` - (Required) The type of data store.
 The only possible value is `ArchiveStore`.
 Changing this forces a new Backup Policy PostgreSQL to be created.